Mental health in emergencies

 Some people develop new mental disorders after an emergency, while others experience psychological distress.
 Those with pre-existing mental disorders often need more help than before.

-WHO-recommended psychological first aid involves humane, supportive and practical help to people who are suffering after crisis events.
+WHO-recommended psychological first aid involves humane, supportive and practical help to people who are suffering after a crisis.
 This support should be provided to people in ways that respect their dignity, culture and abilities.
 It covers both social and psychological support.

-Psychological and psychiatric help need to be made available for specific, urgent health problems and led by mental health professionals as part of the health response.
+Psychological and psychiatric help need to be made available immediately for specific, urgent mental health problems as part of the health response.